Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 a) hungry animals; b) small animals;

-Test on biology Natural community for students of grade 6 with answers.
-The test consists of 2 options in each of 8 tasks.
+Biology test Natural communities for 6th grade students with answers.
+The test consists of 2 options, each with 8 tasks.

 1 option

-1. The natural community is formed on one territory
+1. A natural community is formed by those located on the same territory

 3) volcanoes